How Windshields are Made

 From Regular Glass to Tempered Glass to Today's Laminated Glass

-In the early days, a windshield was made from pure glass.
-This was unsafe as it shattered upon impact.
-Toward the middle of the century, windshields started using tempered glass.
-This helped to make the glass harder and stronger through the application of a special heat treatment
+Toward the middle of the 20th century, windshields started being made with tempered glass.
+The tempering process made glass both harder and stronger through the application of a special heat treatment

 Materials in a Modern Windshield

-While different manufacturers may have different materials used in the making of a windshield, there are a few components that are standardized in most all windshields made today:
+While different manufacturers may use different materials to make their windshields, there are a few materials that are used in almost all windshields made today:

 - Silica (sand) (SiO2)

 - Silica: silica (sand) makes up about 60 to 70 percent of the total structure of laminated glass.
 Silica is really what gives glass its structure.